ignaciogon/Titanic_Survival_Predictions/README.md

 # Titanic_Survival_Predictions
-Predicted if passengers on the Titanic would either Survive or Not Survive
+Predicted if passengers on the Titanic would either Survive or Not Survive based on a number of different features.